softprodev/pro-asp.net-core-mvc-2/Using Bower.md

     }

 5. Save the changes to the `bower.json` file.
 Close and re-open  the project and Visual Studio will download the Bootstrap package.

-(Thanks to Michael Horn for reporting this problem)